dnck/2018_ghpages/_posts/2017-04-13-what-does-syn-haptein-mean.md

 ---
 layout: post
-title: "what does syn-haptein mean?"
+title: "What does syn-haptein mean?"
 date: 2014-04-30
 ---

-## A symptomatic neologism?
 Syn-haptein is just a weird way to spell the familiar word 'synapse'.
 Most of us already have a vague idea of what a synapse is.
 It's the connection between two cells in the brain, right?
 Sure.
 That's it.
 (If you're satisfied with that description, click <a href="http://courses.media.mit.edu/2004spring/mas966/Peirce%201878%20Make%20Ideas%20Clear.pdf"> here </a>.)

 Anyway, the purpose of spelling 'synapse' in this way isn't to be weird.
 I wanted to segment the linguistic root of synapse from its affix.
 Why should I do that?
 Maybe it's because I can thereby fully contemplate the historical derivation and origin of our current "form of life".
 Maybe.